IBM/pymm/info/pymm-blog-1.md

 Once a shelf has been created, variables can be "placed" on it.
 Shelved data is **durable** across process and machine restarts (as are flushed files on traditional storage).
-Of course, if the machine homing the persistent memory resources fails, your data cannot be easily recovered.
-This is a topic of future work.

 If you are using a devdax persistent memory partition, you can use the DAX_RESET=1 environment variable to reset and clear the pool.